 Positive Behavior Intervention Support (PBIS) Introduction

 A large part of PBIS is reinforcing the great behaviors that student's exhibit daily with a diverse reward system.
-Currently we have implemented: High Five Cards, Student of the Month, Students of the Trimester and Honor Roll Breakfasts.
-This fall we will be adding B.U.G.
-Awards (Bring up a Grade), Agenda Lotto, Clean Slate Club, Lunch with an Administrator and Team Based Recognitions.
+Currently we have implemented: Student of the Month, Students of the Trimester and Honor Roll Celebrations.

 The faculty and administration have embraced PBIS knowing that ultimately it could help our students be more comfortable, happier and more productive at school.